All sheds require a sturdy and level base

 Planning your shed base

-To correctly level the ground I find it best to begin by marking out the area, the area should the total size and footprint of your shed.
+To correctly level the ground it is best to begin by marking out the area.
+The area should be at least the total size and footprint of your shed.
 It’s helpful to place wooden posts or bamboo canes into the corners of the area and then join these together using string.
 This will give you a plumb line to follow when digging out.

-Next it’s time to start the heavy work, remove the grass, topsoil any vegetation and rocks covering the area – a standard garden shovel should be fine for this job.
-Usually a depth of half a spade will be adequate but if your ground is wet or soft, it would be a good idea to dig your base space a little deeper up to 1 full spade depth.
+Next, it’s time to start the heavy work.
+Remove the grass, topsoil, any vegetation and rocks covering the area – a standard garden shovel should be fine for this job.
+Usually, a depth of half a spade will be adequate but if the ground is wet or soft, it would be a good idea to dig your base space a little deeper up to one full spade depth.

 Now that you have prepared the area you can start the process of building the shed base.
 There are several choices when it comes to the materials you may use.

 The materials you use may depend on what you will use your shed for.
-As an example, building a hobby workshop to repair motorbikes will need a more solid base then perhaps a potting shed.
-If you have any doubts or questions feel free to call Sheds Direct to discuss.
+As an example, building a hobby workshop to repair motorbikes will need a more solid base such as concrete, than perhaps a potting shed which a wooden base would suit fine.

-Some people prefer to use Thick wooden planks or railway sleepers, some people prefer concrete or hard-core bases, the choice of materials is endless, the key is to make sure the base is firm and level before your garden shed arrives.
+There is a wide choice of suitable materials, some people prefer to use thick wooden planks or railway sleepers, some people prefer concrete or hard-core bases.
+The key is to make sure the base is firm and level before your garden shed arrives.

 Why Sheds Direct

-No matter what type of shed you are looking to add into your Garden or Garden storage area, you can be sure all of our products are well made, of quality materials and will look fantastic.
+Whether you’re wanting a shed for storage, to work in or as a relaxing space, you can be sure all of our products are well made, of quality materials and will look fantastic.

-Sheds Direct provide high quality garden sheds, manufactured by us in Britain, and built in your back garden.
-We are so passionate about what we do – we’d rather cut our arms off than not deliver outstanding garden sheds UK wide.
-We are, after all, Yorkshire men.
-Don’t just take our word for it either – read these shed testimonials.
-And call for free garden shed advice on 01405 765400.
+Sheds Direct manufactured by us in Britain, and erected in your back garden.
+We are so passionate about what we do.
+Don’t just take our word for it either – check out our Facebook and Google for testimonials by our customers.